dataiku/dataiku-contrib/clear-intermediate-datasets/README.md

 confirm that no dataset is unintendedly cleared.

 ### Partitioned and shared datasets
 Partitioned and shared datasets are particularly sensitive.
-Selecting the available options _Keep partitioned datasets_ and _Keep shared datasets_ will ensured that they are not cleared.
+Selecting the available options _Keep partitioned datasets_ and _Keep shared datasets_ will ensure that they are not cleared.

 ### Dependencies
 Any of the following assets associated to a dataset can be affected when clearing it: